 In addition, we are pleased to provide you with some details of three very special TTRA Tours where you can not only extend your enjoyment of being with like-minded travel and tourism researchers but also experience some of our remarkable country.

 The Program is continually being updated as we secure our speakers and sessions.
-Below is a broad outline of some of what you can expect (we have more surprises and great speakers to announce!).
-We expect the full program will be online in May.
+You can view the program HERE.

 We begin the conference with two breakfast opportunities for you to meet up with colleagues, old and new: